History, tourist information, and nearby accommodation

 The burial chamber is oriented on a north-south axis, which is unusual, and stands in a commanding position on a hillside overlooking the Nevern Valley.

-Scattered around the cromlech are stones which may have ben part of the cairn that once covered the central chamber.
+Scattered around the cromlech are stones which may have been part of the cairn that once covered the central chamber.

-The cromlech is well signposted off the A487 from Newport.
-There is a layby for parking and a signposted footpath to the site.
+Pentre Ifan is well signposted off the A487 from Newport.
+You can also reach it from Brynberian on the B4329, but the A487 route is more direct and the road tends to be wider.
+There is a layby on the west side of the road for parking and a signposted footpath to the site.

 About Pentre Ifan

 Address: Newport, Pembrokeshire, Wales

 Location: 5 miles south east of Newport, off the A487 Nearest postcode SA41 3TZ

 Phone: 01443 336000

 Opening Details: Open access site, usually accessible at any reasonable time

 Heritage Rated from 1- 5 (low-exceptional) on historic interest